mjo22/cryojax/README.md

-# 2D Template Matching of Cryo-EM images powered by JAX.
+# Cryo-EM image simulation and analysis powered by JAX.
-This library is designed to be used for 2D template matching (2DTM) of cryo electron microscopy images.
+This library is a modular framework for simulating forward models of cryo electron microscopy images.
 It is built on [JAX](https://github.com/google/jax).

 ## Summary